 Note: This website is for WIS 116 construction details only.
 For information regarding past project design, need and purpose, public involvement and the environmental study, please see the WIS 116 Design/Study website at http://wisconsindot.gov/Pages/projects/by-region/ne/wis116/default.aspx

 - Work continues in 2018 on the Wolf River Bridge replacement project.
 Local traffic across the Wolf River Bridge will be maintained at all times during construction, with the new bridge open for vehicle use by fall of 2018.

 - WIS 116 (Main Street) urban reconstruction begins in March/April this year.
 WIS 116 will be closed and detoured in stages.
 Local access along WIS 116 from the east end of the village to 13th Avenue will be maintained so that local traffic can access the local street system.
-The village of Winneconne will also be posting a local detour during the project.
+Trucks may also use this route.

 - For detailed staging schedules, traffic impacts and detours, please see the WIS 116 Construction Schedule/Traffic Impacts webpage

 - Business owners can place temporary signing during construction to direct traffic on alternate streets to their business.
 WisDOT requires a free permit (see below) for business signing.

 - WIS 116 (Main St.) from just west of 9th St. to just east of 13th Ave., in Winneconne, Winnebago County.

 - Existing bridge over the Wolf River in downtown Winneconne to be replaced with a fixed span bridge just south of the existing alignment.
 Bridge construction will take place in five stages, with local traffic across the bridge being maintained at all times.